Hystricella bicarinata

 Hystricella bicarinata is a species of air-breathing land snail, a terrestrial pulmonate gastropod mollusk in the family Geomitridae, the hairy snails and their allies.

 Two subspecies are recognised, one extant and one known only as a fossil.

+Description

+(Original description) This minute species exhibits a rather globular form with a short, slightly conical spire.
+The spire comprises five squarish whorls, each featuring two central carinae (keels), the upper of which is rather obtuse.
+The aperture is entire and round, with a distinct peristome.
+The umbilicus is small.
+A notable characteristic is the surface, which is covered with a granular epidermis.

+Distribution

 This species is endemic to the island of Porto Santo in the Madeira archipelago, Portugal.
 They are terrestrial and are found under rocks in grasslands.
 They have a very limited range, confined to about ten square kilometers but are abundant within that area.